latest nhpb_banner 1__compressed2

 • Information on state and federal government public aid programs.

 Many other groups provide support to the Broward Partnership and work with the organization.
-Some of them include Taskforce for Ending Homelessness, Inc., Broward County Homeless Initiative Partnership, the Board of County Commissioners, and also the government of the City of Fort Lauderdale itself.
+Some of them include Taskforce for Ending Homelessness, Inc., Broward County Homeless Initiative Partnership, the Board of County Commissioners.
+The government of the City of Fort Lauderdale itself is also a key partner.

 Applying for resources from Broward Partnership